imefGames/OverkillGameEngine/README.md

 * [REFACTOR] Make generic asset library
 * [REFACTOR] Cache component tuple list in systems
 * [BUGFIX] The JSon parser fails when encountering empty arrays or objects
-* [BUGFIX] Arrays seem to fail to copy content when resizing
 * [BUGFIX] Comparing StringView to a char* isn't always done properly (ex: Shader Library)
 * [QUALITY] Add Unit tests for classes in the Core folder